 There are three kinds of attic insulation that you can consider for your home.
 The first one is the easiest to install and is known as blanket insulation.
 Blanket insulation is usually available as batts and rolls made of fiberglass, mineral wool or plastic fibers and is ideal for attics with standard spaced beams with few obstructions.
 Blanket insulation has an R-value of 3.1 to 3.8 per inch.

 The second kind of attic insulation that you can install is the loose-fill insulation, which is great for attics with very little headroom and have multiple obstructions.
 This attic insulation is usually blown over existing insulation and is available in fiberglass, cellulose and mineral wool.
 Of the three, roofing and attic insulation pros say cellulose is the most effective due to its R-value of 2.2 to 3.8 per inch.

 On the other hand, if you don’t mind spending a little extra on your attic insulation, consider spray foam insulation instead.
 This type of insulation will require the assistance of a professional but it has one of the highest R-values, with open-cell spray foam having an R-value of 3.5 per inch and closed-cell at 6.5 per inch.

 Planning to replace your roof or insulation soon?
-Don’t hesitate to turn to Coleman Roofing LLC, your leading experts when it comes to residential and commercial roofing services.
+Don’t hesitate to turn to Coleman Roofing & Construction, your leading experts when it comes to residential and commercial roofing services.
 Give us a call at (225) 379-7663 or (225) 678-7442 or fill out our contact form to get a free quote.
 We serve homeowners in Lafayette, LA, and other nearby areas.